SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2024/multi-arch-images-via-docker-selenium.md

 categories: [ "Docker" ]
 author: Viet Nguyen Duc [@VietND96](https://github.com/VietND96)
 description: >
-  This blog post to announce the visibility of Multi-Arch Images for Selenium Grid Server on official Selenium Docker Hub registry.
+  This blog post announces the availability of Multi-Arch Images for Selenium Grid Server on the official Selenium Docker Hub registry.
 ---

 We're very happy to announce the landing of Multi-Arch Images for Selenium Grid Server on